 With Nonny de la Peña in an ongoing collaboration, she has produced a series of Immersive Journalism projects: Gone Gitmo, a virtual installation of Guantánamo Prison, Wall Jumpers, a global visualization of political separation barriers and The IPSRESS Project, an immersive installation, in collaboration with The EVENT LAB in Barcelona.

 In 2011, Weil founded HeadsUP!
 A Global Design Competition challenging designers to integrate data visualization of global issues for the public square.
 The winning visualization premiered on World Water Day, March 22, 2012.
 UnderLA, commissioned by the City of Los Angeles for CURRENT:LA Water, depicts the Los Angeles Aquifers in a large public installation, Summer 2016.
 88 Cores is a four hour video descent through the Greenland Ice Core.

-Weil is an Adjunct Faculty member at USC School of Cinematic Arts in Production.
+Weil is an Adjunct Faculty member at USC School of Cinematic Arts in Production and a Lecturer at Design Media Arts Department, UCLA.
 She has taught graduate level courses as Visiting Assistant Professor at the USC SCA Interactive Media Division.
-She has also taught at UCLA Design Media Arts in Los Angeles, and Design School at California College of the Arts (CCA) in San Francisco.
+She has also taught at the Design School at California College of the Arts (CCA) in San Francisco.
 Weil acts as an Advisor to the LACMA Art + Technology Lab, coordinating an ongoing series of conversations on art and technology.

 pweilstudio (at) gmail (dot) com